gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 For example, a support staff member may take a 1600x2000 pixel screenshot, save it as a PNG, and upload it alongside a helpdesk article.
 While this is a quite reasonable action, it may degrade page performance significantly.
 If the article has a 800px maximum width, a 640 x 800 pixel JPG would have displayed at the same quality but a tenth of the size; the extra weight may delay page load by a second or two.

-When you specify the width any "templated" image should have, Gatsby image automatically resizes that image if it's larger.
+By using the `width` prop, Gatsby Image will automatically resize that image if it's larger.
+That's right, not just display a smaller image, but resize the underlying asset that is being loaded into a user's browser/
 ### Generating "responsive images" for different device sizes

 Different devices have different screen sizes and resolutions, which means it may make sense to send smaller (or larger) objects.